 - Your lost wages, lost job, lost abilities

 These are real consequences of a drunk driver's poor decision, and they are the focus in a civil trial.
 In civil litigation, you have a chance to speak and be heard.
 Suffering and setbacks caused by the accident are taken into account in a civil trial, as is your right to compensation for wrongs done to you and your family.

 This is why we say civil court brings real closure, not only because a civil suit allows victims of drunk drivers to collect payment for medical bills and property damage, but because it gives injury victims a chance to talk about the impact of the incident on their lives, to be heard, and to move on.

-If you have been injured, or a loved one was killed, by a drunk driver, contact the Law Offices of Shane Smith to learn what you can gain in civil court.
+If you have been injured, or a loved one was killed, by a drunk driver, contact Shane Smith Law to learn what you can gain in civil court.